GoThereGit/Chinese-AMR/README_Eng.md

 assuming they do not contribute much to the semantic.
 However, function words in Chinese, as a matter of fact, are quite useful for connecting contexts and contain rich semantic information.
 Hence, Chinese AMR chooses to retain function words for annoation.
-Specifically, function words indicating aspect meaning and mood meaning of the sentence are treated as concept nodes while function words indicating the relations between content word are regarded as mappings of semantic relations and labeled on arcs together with semantic role labels (Dai et al., 2020).
+Specifically, function words indicating aspect meaning and mood meaning of the sentence are treated as concept nodes while function words indicating the relations between content word are regarded as mappings of semantic relations and labeled on arcs together with semantic role labels <a href="https://journals.colorado.edu/index.php/lilt/article/view/1429/1271">(Li et al., 2019)</a>.
 Function words on arcs are numbered as well, which would achieve relation alignment by completing the alignment of semantic relations with the words in sentences.
 As shown in Figure 2,
 the function word “的” has been annotated on the directed arc with semantic role label “arg0-of” together and numbered “x4”